 With multi-link suspension all around, the big Hyundai's chassis handles accurately, abetted by the Continental air-struts and the Sachs electronically controlled damping system.
 There's a driver-selectable Sport position, which subdues ride motions quite well without introducing much abruptness into the ride, but this is not really the kind of car one wants to fling around.
 It does very nicely with deliberate inputs at a brisk pace.

 Hyundai's decision to adopt a hybrid electro-hydraulic steering mechanism was a good one.
 Utilizing an electric motor to drive a power-steering pump, it benefits from the energy savings enjoyed when cruising straight ahead with the motor at rest, and from the more natural feel of hydraulic assist once the electric motor has been summoned into action.
-Compared with a Lexus LS 460L which happened to be on hand for reference, the Equus has a far more organic sense to its steering than the Lexus can muster with its fully electric system.
+Compared against even some fairly high-end nameplates with fully electric assist systems, the Equus has a far more organic sense to its steering.